15 Different Types of Bats Found in Alabama

 The Eastern Red Bat is one of Alabama’s most common types of bats.
 These types of bats in Alabama are reddish-brown and have black wings.
 They are small, only weighing about 10 grams.

 Eastern Red Bats eat insects primarily and can roost in trees during the day.
-At night, they fly around catching their prey.
+At night, they fly around, catching their prey.

-Eastern Red Bats live up to 12 years and give birth to 1-3 babies yearly.
+Eastern Red Bats live up to 12 years and birth to 1-3 babies yearly.
 When they are born, they cannot fly but learn quickly how to do so by following their mothers on nightly excursions.

 7. Northern Long-eared Bat